skybert/skybert-net/src/talks/bash-tdd/slides.md

 ---

-## Hang on!
+## hang on
-Perhaps it takes a parameter?
+perhaps it takes a parameter?

 ---